-Proxies received in response to this solicitation will be voted 'FOR" the approval and adoption of the amendment to the 2015 Plan unless otherwise specified in the proxy.
+Proxies received in response to this solicitation will be voted 'FOR" the approval of the amendment to the 2015 Plan unless otherwise specified in the proxy.

-Approval of this Proposal 5 requires a vote of the majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting.
+Approval of this Proposal 4 requires a vote of the majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL AND ADOPTION OF THE AMENDMENT TO THE 2015 STOCK INCENTIVE PLAN AS SET FOR THABOVE.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE 2015 STOCK INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK THAT THE COMPANY HAS AUTHORITY TO GRANT UNDER THE 2015 PLAN FROM 6,000,000 TO 7,750,000.